nnyazd92/brocaOS/docs/artifacts/BROCA_CAPABILITY_INTERPLAY.md

   - Memory graph with typed links enables durable recall and cross-referencing beyond the chat context.
 - Toolchain synergy (explicit functionality)
   - project_world_state: Builds and updates a structural view of the project for global awareness (files, layout, recency).
 This reduces blind edits and supports targeted refactors.
-  - version_control: Takes safe snapshots before risky operations, checks for danger, and surfaces recovery paths, enabling reversible, auditable changes.
   - terminal: Executes reads and (with approvals+tokens via policy) writes.
-Used for listing, grepping, and verifying state before acting.
+Used for listing, grepping, verifying state, and running git commands before acting.
   - environment_access: Token-based actuator pathway with audit log; aligns actions with approvals and provenance requirements.
   - memory tools: Store, retrieve, link, and update memories with explicit namespaces and provenance.
 These memories point to artifacts and decisions, not just raw text.
   - multi_tool parallelism: Retrieve world state and memories concurrently to propose precise, context-rich plans faster.